This is a 1961 release by The Duals on Sue label

 Sensing potential in "Stick Shift", Barrett took the single to Sonny Bono who helped the record gain extensive airplay in California.
 Sue Records bought the master tapes and distributed the single to wider audiences late in 1961.
 The single, the first instrumental hot rod recording to chart nationally, influenced the popularity of car songs as it reached number 25 on the Billboard Hot 100.

-The 45 rpm record is in excellent condition.
+The 45 rpm record is in excellent condition and rare.